Understanding stop_reason in the Claude Messages API

 tool_use

-This is the most important value for agent builders.
+The most important value for agent builders.
 When you see tool_use, the content array will contain one or more tool_use blocks, each with a name, an id, and input.
 Your job:

 - Execute whatever the model asked for.

-- Append the assistant’s response to the
+- Append the assistant’s full response to

-messagesarray. - Append a
+messages. - Append a

 messages.createagain.